ALOKBHARATTIWARI/internship/README.md

 * -s
 * -S
 ```

+# Submit

+* create a private github repo and share the code.
-If there is not enough time to complete the tasks, please submit code and report
+* If there is not enough time to complete the tasks, please submit code and report
 as far as you were able to implement/write them.
+* Feel free to google for approach to implement this.